What is hypertensions cause, control and treamtnet

 • Difficulty in breathing

-If you find any of the above symptoms immediately, contact with the doctor as untreated hypertension may result in serious health problems like stroke, heart disease, kidney failure and eye problems.
+If you find any of the above symptoms immediately, contact the doctor, as untreated hypertension may result in serious health problems like stroke, heart disease, kidney failure, and eye problems.

 How to control high blood pressure?

-High blood pressure can be well managed by medication, diet management and proper exercise.
+Medication, diet, and proper exercise can manage high blood pressure well.
 Some remedies for high blood pressure treatment by natural way are as follows:

-1. Eat a healthy diet- A diet that is rich in fruits, vegetables, and low-fat dairy products help to reduce the high blood pressure.
-DASH (Dietary approach to stop hypertension) is a recommended diet plan for the patients having hypertension.
+1. Eat a healthy diet—A diet rich in fruits, vegetables, and low-fat dairy products helps to reduce high blood pressure.
+DASH (Dietary Approach to Stop Hypertension) is a recommended diet plan for patients with hypertension.

-• Potassium-rich fruits and vegetables like peas, cantaloupe, tomatoes, orange juice, potatoes, bananas, kidney beans honeydew melon, and dried fruits like prunes and raisins help in lowering blood pressure.
+• Potassium-rich fruits and vegetables, such as peas, cantaloupe, tomatoes, orange juice, potatoes, bananas, kidney beans, honeydew melon, and dried fruits like prunes and raisins, help lower blood pressure.

-• Soy or milk protein make down systolic blood pressure.
+• Soy or milk protein breaks down systolic blood pressure.

-• In a study by Tufts University, it was found that participants who sipped 3 cups of hibiscus tea daily reduces systolic blood pressure by 7 points in 6 weeks on average.
+• In a study by Tufts University, it was found that participants who sipped 3 cups of hibiscus tea daily reduced systolic blood pressure by 7 points on average in 6 weeks.

 • Restrict salt intake in your diet.
 Use herbs or spices to add flavor in place of salt.

-• Some herbs have a significant role in lowering blood pressure like Basil, Cinnamon, Cardamom, Garlic, Hawthorn, Celery Seed, French Lavender, Cat’s Claw.
-Foods having medicinal properties that may help to reduce high blood pressure include water chestnut, Chinese celery, hawthorn berries, turnip, honey and mung beans.
+• Some herbs, such as basil, cinnamon, cardamom, garlic, hawthorn, celery seed, French lavender, and cat’s claw, have a significant role in lowering blood pressure.
+Foods with medicinal properties that may help to reduce high blood pressure include water chestnut, Chinese celery, hawthorn berries, turnip, honey, and mung beans.
 Avoid processed food.

-1. Seek the help for snoring- Don’t ignore if your partner is complaining about snoring as it is one of the primary symptoms of obstructive sleep apnea.
+1. Seek help for snoring—Don’t ignore if your partner complains about snoring, as it is one of the primary symptoms of obstructive sleep apnea.
 The person with sleep apnea has a higher level of aldosterone, a hormone that can boost blood pressure.
-It is advisable to seek proper treatment of sleep apnea that also keeps the blood pressure levels low.
+Proper treatment for sleep apnea also keeps blood pressure levels low.

-3. Don’t use the tobacco product- Chemicals in cigarettes and tobacco have deleterious effects on our heart blood vessels that can impede their functioning and can harm them.
+3. Don’t use tobacco products- Chemicals in cigarettes and tobacco have deleterious effects on our heart and blood vessels that can impede their functioning and harm them.

-5. Medicinal Treatment- Various medicines like; Captopril, Amlodipine, Furosemide, Losartan, and Propranolol are present in the market for the treatment of hypertension that are taken only on doctor’s prescription.
+5. Medicinal Treatment—Various medicines, such as captopril, Amlodipine, Furosemide, Losartan, and Propranolol, are available in the market for the treatment of hypertension, but they are taken only on a doctor’s prescription.

-Hypertension is an invisible killer that can cause significant serious health problems.
-It is one of the major risk factor for cardiovascular problems.
-It is advisable that moment you get diagnosed with high levels of blood pressure, immediately reach for a solution.
-Intake of healthy diet and exercise helps a lot in decreasing the blood pressure levels.
+Hypertension is an invisible killer that can cause serious health problems.
+It is one of the major risk factors for cardiovascular problems.
+It is advisable that the moment you get diagnosed with high blood pressure, you immediately seek a solution.
+Eating a healthy diet and exercising help a lot in decreasing blood pressure levels.
 Your little consciousness about your health keeps you healthy.
 Remain stress-free and safeguard your heart.

 The following two tabs change content below.